Technical overview

 Removing or adding new modules

 Each module has its own DB migration scripts, but tables are not independent of each other.
-Some fields have references (PK, FK) to tables that have mapped entities in other modules.
-To decouple, these relationships should be removed (additional migrations and changes in the codebase), but it’s doable after further discussion.
+Some fields have references (Private Key, Foreign Key) to tables that have mapped entities in other modules.

-Scaling up a single module of the application to accommodate increased user traffic or data growth for that module.
+Scaling up a single module of the application to accommodate increased user traffic or data growth for that module

 The module is a part of the project until it is refactored to a stand-alone service.
 If we need more copies of the module or service, we just run more instances, and the load balancer sends traffic of certain API calls to a cluster of instances.
 It’s easy to do with the KONG API orchestration solution we mentioned above.

-Codebase complexity: The modular design of the codebase ensures that it remains manageable as the application grows.
+The modular design of the codebase ensures that it remains manageable as the application grows.
 Each module is self-contained, making it easier to understand and maintain.
 This approach reduces the complexity of the overall system.

 Monitor the health and performance of various parts of the application individually